turtlemonvh/blanket/README.md

 > Also see: https://trello.com/b/bOWTSxbO/blanket-dev

-- use objectid for workerId field on task objects
 - list queued and non-queued tasks separately in ps and in html UI

 - add tests for boltdb backend